Relationship & Restoration: A Model for Community Healing

 It is recognized that quality of life, relationship with Nature/stewardship of our environment, and personal health and wellbeing are inextricably linked—and that central to health and vitality is the integration of body, mind, spirit, and the emotions.
 This holistic understanding and the paradigm shift inherent to it are driving major changes in our society and creating new markets.
 For BIPOC (Black, Indigenous, People of Color) who have limited income and financial resources these critical preventive and restorative products and services are out of reach.
 Increasing numbers of BIPOC are looking for these resources and led to establishment of BIPOC wellness and lifestyle businesses (i.e., The Loveland Foundation, Inner Workout, Naaya, Black Girl In Om, BLK+GRN, Pur-Home, Freedom Apothecary).

-The NSC Healing Center’s Living Sanctuary Intentional Community includes a community land trust for land conservancy and preservation.
-Assistance and resources are provided for healing from oppression and trauma and increasing economic and healthy housing/food security; while, reducing the individual-collective carbon footprint and general over-consumption.
-This is the first of several intentional community projects to establish BIPOC-supportive, green-sustainable/zero carbon/regenerative, intentional community assisted by collaborative partnerships.
+The NSC Healing Center’s Living Sanctuary Intentional Community (IC) includes a land trust with conservancy and preservation.
+The IC will provide assistance and resources for healing from oppression and trauma as well as increasing economic/healthy housing/food security and restoring land-community relationship.
+This is the first of several nature-relational projects to establish BIPOC-supportive, green-sustainable/carbon neutral/regenerative intentional community assisted by collaborative partnerships.
 Our Leadership certificate program also will provide students with an opportunity to contribute to the intentional community’s development.

-Each resident is helped to develop an empowering, eco-based vision/mission that is aligned with personal authenticity/purpose as well as to clarify strengths/needs and to access effective strategies/tools for optimizing quality of life.
-The intentional community include a social eco-preneurship startup community with a hybrid co-operative and incubator.
-The Living Sanctuary Healing Community provides dedicated safe space to heal from trauma and increases altruistic presence and resources for underserved, disadvantage, and BIPOC people while contributing to the restoration of the planet.
+Each resident will receive support to develop an empowering, eco-based vision/mission that is aligned with personal authenticity/purpose, clarify strengths/needs, and access effective strategies/tools for optimizing quality of life.
+The Living Sanctuary (IC) includes a social ecopreneurship startup community with a hybrid co-operative and incubator.
+This healing community will promote trauma recovery and increase altruistic presence and resources for underserved, disadvantage, and BIPOC people while contributing to the restoration of the planet.

 Contact us for more information, to get involved or to join the Living Sanctuary Healing Community!
 We also would like to hear about your organization and to discuss working together for a common goal of local-global sustainability.